Notice of Privacy Practices

 If you have questions or would like additional information about our privacy practices, you may contact Foundation Medicine’s Privacy Officer at:

 150 Second Street

 Cambridge, MA 02141

-If you believe your privacy rights have been violated, you can file a complaint with the Privacy Officer or with the United States Secretary of Health and Human Services.
+If you believe your privacy rights have been violated, you can file a complaint with Foundation Medicine’s Privacy Officer.
+You may also submit a written complaint to the Office for Civil Rights of the U.S. Department of Health and Human Services (contact information below).
 There will be no retaliation for filing a complaint.